truj1ll0/mkdocs-help-center/docs/campaign-studio/getting-started/intro-to-the-designer.md

 ### Prebuilt layouts

 Prebuilt layouts include a Hero overlay, a Donation layout, and a Footer.
-These layouts include some elements and widgets by default.
+These layouts have some elements and widgets by default.
 Once added, you can adjust these layouts to fit your needs.

 #### Hero overlay